All Episodes

 Every person I know in the real world lives their life with a sense of urgency.

-It is like you said all week.
+It is like you said all week, your staff would already been fired.

-Oh my gosh.
+Oh, my gosh.

 Can you imagine?

-I mean, I I don't know if I would have been fired.
+I would have been fired.

 I just don't understand that life.

-You know, as a contractor, I would either bring my lunch with me, or I'd send one of my guys out to the deli and go buy food for everybody or order in pizza.
+You know, as a contractor, I would either bring my lunch with me or I'd send one of my guys out to the deli and go buy food for everybody or order in pizza.

 But there was no time to stop.

-All right, guys, time for our hours lunch.
+All right, guys, time for our hour's lunch.

-I'm like, you gotta be kidding me.
+I'm like, you've got to be kidding me.

-I remember when I worked in Blount Marine, uh, a shipyard painting ships when I was young, and I remember we had a half hour for lunch.
+I remember when I worked in Blount Marine, a shipyard painting ships when I was young.

-We race out, somebody would race out in the car, grab some hot dogs at this particular place.
+Somebody would race out in the car, grab some hot dogs at this particular place.

-A lot of us would drink uh a couple of cans of beer and we'd all go back to work.
+A lot of us would drink a couple of cans of beer and we'd all go back to work.

-And and that was it.
+And that was it.

 There was no time for lunch.

-Uh, I just I I don't understand this.
+I just, I don't understand this.

 I don't know.